Learn about the relation of Olympics and sustainability

 Now, I don’t want to be Captain Negative News, we receive enough depressing information on a daily basis as it is.
 Who am I to talk?
 It is hard enough to organise a plastic-free dinner party for 8 people, imagine organising a 16-day sustainable sporting event for thousands!!
 We should cut them some slack.

 The Olympics unites countries on the sporting field, rather than taking place on the battlefield, and all the athletes must be commended on their efforts for being selected.
 The traditions of the Games are hundreds of years old.
-It is simply an example of a fantastic human creation that has the opportunity to inspire with its sustainability initiatives rather than sweeping them under the rug.
+It is simply an example of a fantastic human creation that has the opportunity to inspire with its sustainability initiatives rather than sweep them under the rug.

 We are already seeing progression for sustainability standards as Brisbane was recently selected to host the 2032 Olympic Games with a view of being the first climate positive Olympics.